mweel1/usa_high_level/civil-organizations/index.md

   - Educational Domain Name
   - Top level .gov Organization
   - Any meta-data around the certificate or license that would be used in the market place.

+# Compensation

+Today our government employees are not paid enough.
+This leads to corruption in the govt to make more money, because no dought there job is one of the hardest.

+## Starting Up

+When these agencies are started up, they would provide a budget that included what they are going to do in that jurisdiction.
+Which would include their salary.

+## New Board Members

+When board members left, or got impeached they would have to apply to the board with a price.
+If it was during a 1 year revenue cycle, it would be amended to the budget and the public would be notified.

 # Education Integration